 This chapter proposes a refinement of the fluid model by considering sectored networks.
-As an application, we analyze the densification and the sectorization of CDMA networks, in mono and multi services case.
+As an application, we analyze the densification and the sectorization of CDMA networks, in mono and multi-service cases.
+This chapter is based on the article [Kel07].

-Among the solutions to answer an increasing traffic in a CDMA network, a provider has the possibilities to install base stations in new sites (see section 4.5) or to sectorize it i.e to replace the existing BS with directional antenna BS in the same place as the existing ones.
+Among the solutions to answer an increasing traffic in a CDMA network, a provider has the possibilities to install base stations in new sites (see Section 4.5) or to sectorize it i.e to replace the existing BS with directional antenna BS in the same place as the existing ones.
 To analyse the advantages and drawbacks of each kind of solution, a provider generates simulations with simulators tools.
 These last ones need to create an environment and to set the network's parameters.
 They do not give instantaneous results, may last an important time, and moreover, a great number of simulations are generally required.

-We generalize the fluid approach developed for omni-directional base stations networks to sectored ones.
-We first establish the expression of the interference factor for a three-sectored network.
+We generalize the fluid approach developed for omni-directional base stations networks to sectorised ones.
+We first establish the expression of the interference factor for a sectorized network, with three sectors per site.
 We validate this approach comparing it to a numerical computed network.
 It becomes possible to analyse and compare instantaneously different solutions with the aim to adapt the network, or a given zone of the network, to an increasing traffic demand.
 As an application of this model, we analyze the densification and the sectorisation and propose a comparison of these means as solutions to an increasing traffic.
 We show, this model enables to analyse the mobile admission in CDMA networks.
-We end by generalizing our model for a q-sectored network, with $q \ge 1$ .
+We end by generalizing our model for a q-sectored network, with $q \geq 1$.